Brabalawuka/bandlab_assignment_feed/readme.md

 - Client will fetch the posts until no more posts are returned.
 - Client will have to deduplicate the posts by the post id, since the sorting cursor is updated dynamically.

+## Due to time limitation

+- Image resizing and formating is not implemented.
+The lambda function is mocked by a goroutine.
+- Unit tests are not fully covered. only one unit test /handler/post_test.go is implemented.
+It demos how to test the handler with gomock
+- Integration test does not cover all the cases.
+Only happy path is tested.

+## How to run

+- Ensure you machine has docker and docker-compose installed, ensure you computer has go1.21 installed.
+- Clone the project and go to root folder
+- Replace the .env file with correct values (cloudflare r2 secrets)
+- Run `docker-compose up` to start the server and the database
+- Run 'cd server' to go to server folder
+- Run `go test -v ./integration_test/. -run ^TestIntegration$` to test using the integration test

 ## Future Improvements

 1. Use multipart upload for weak network / Let client to resize the image down to 5MB before upload